 Get them involved in meal planning

 Have fun grocery shopping with your children, as you teach them how to read labels and gather foods for making meals at home.
-You can also plant vegetables and herb garden with them.
+You can also plant vegetables and herb gardens with them.
 It can be a fulfilling and teachable moment for them to plant, maintain, and harvest the plants.4

 Make snacking fun and creative

 Veggies - Hide veggies in other foods.
 Shred or grate veggies, such as carrots, and add them to stews or casserole.
 Freeze dried veggies are good since kids love to eat them from the pack.
-Be sure to try out our freeze dried broccoli, peas, corn, or even potatoes.
+Be sure to try out our freeze dried broccoli, peas, corn, or potatoes.